honestfunction/slog-ctx/README.md

 Please note that since slog is not yet part of the Go language's standard library, make sure you have installed the slog package correctly before using slog-ctx.

-I hope this helps!
-Feel free to ask if you have any further questions.

 ## Quick Start
  ```go
 import (